 Pack all the basic and essential things for a day (or overnight) trek in a sturdy, medium-sized day-pack.
-Include items of clothing (with extra pair), food, toiletries, medicines, water bottle, cap, sunscreen and mosquito repellent.
+Include items of clothing (with an extra pair), food, toiletries, medicines, water bottle, cap, sunscreen and mosquito repellent.

 There's a provision to pitch tents on the camping grounds near dam and trekkers usually halt there.
 However, there are no shops or drinking water sources in the vicinity so do carry sufficient food and water.
 If you are planning to camp overnight, do consider carrying sleeping bags, sleeping mats, tents, and torch.